LarsGab/TSEBRA-experiments/README.md

 ### PASA<sup name="a4">[4](#ref4)</sup>
 You can use the PASA results we have prepared and copy them to your ```$species_dir```.
-They are already in your ```$species_dir``` and you do not need to run following commands, if you used the prepared files in the 1.
-Experiment.
+They are already in your ```$species_dir``` and you do not need to run following commands, if you used the prepared files in the experiment 1.
 Otherwise:
 ```console
 tar -xzvf $species.tar.gz $species/pasa/ -C $species_dir
 ```